 In this article we focus on computational models of emotion based on cognitive appraisal theory.
 A computational model of emotion describes the eliciting conditions for emotions, often including corresponding intensity.
-A popular appraisal theory among computer scientists, is the OCC-model [1, 15, 27].
-The appraisal theory by Lazarus [12], and the sequential check theory (SCT) by Scherer [25, 26] have also found some attention among computer scientists.
-For example, the computational model EMA [10, 14] is mainly based on the appraisal theory by Lazarus [12], where the link between appraisal and coping is emphasized.
+A popular appraisal theory among computer scientists, is the OCC-model [1, 14, 26].
+The appraisal theory by Lazarus [11], and the sequential check theory (SCT) by Scherer [24, 25] have also found some attention among computer scientists.
+For example, the computational model EMA is mainly based on the appraisal theory by Lazarus [11], where the link between appraisal and coping is emphasized.
 EMA models how emotions develop and influence each other.
 For example, sadness can turn into anger at the responsible source.
 In [5] a formal notation for the declarative semantics of the structure of appraisal is proposed.
 Using this, a computational model of emotion is developed based on SCT.

 The OCC model is the most implemented cognitive appraisal theory.
-Computational models based on the OCC model include AR [9], EM [18], FLAME[8], FearNot!
-[7], FAtiMA [6], and GAMYGDALA [17].
+Computational models based on the OCC model include AR [9], EM [17], FLAME[8], FearNot!
+[7], FAtiMA [6], and GAMYGDALA [16].
 In AR [9] agents judge events based on their pleasantness, and whether they are confirmed, unconfirmed, or disconfirmed.
 For example, sadness is achieved when an agent confirms an unpleasant event.
-In EM [18] the aim is to build 'believable agents', agents that appear emotional and engage in social interactions.
+In EM [17] the aim is to build 'believable agents', agents that appear emotional and engage in social interactions.
 The EM architecture facilitates artists to model emotional agents in their applications.
 In FLAME the desirability of an event is modelled with fuzzy sets.
 For example, they define a fuzzy set 'undesirable event'.
 Individual events are then partly a member of this set, the amount of membership is adaptively learned over time.
 FearNot! is an application that helps children to cope with bullying.
 The agents use planning and expected utility to derive proper emotional responses.
 Currently the emotional responses in FearNot are triggered with a more enhanced model FAtiMA.
 FAtiMA divides the appraisal into different modules, all responsible for a separate part of the computation.
 This enables implementing such modules independently.
 GAMYGDALA is an emotion engine that can be added to games by annotating events with their influence on the beliefs and desires of different characters.

 An underlying problem with many appraisal theories is that cognitive agent programming frameworks lack the required knowledge representations to compute most appraisal processes.
-For example, a computational model of emotion that aims to describe the OCC-model in total [15], including emotion intensities, needs to model 12 different appraisals.
+For example, a computational model of emotion that aims to describe the OCC-model in total [14], including emotion intensities, needs to model 12 different appraisals.
 For many of these appraisals it is unclear how they should be implemented, e.g., deservingness, sense of reality, or proximity.
 Other appraisals, e.g., praiseworthiness, require complex constructs like norms and values to be represented by the agent.
-SCT [25, 26] additionally introduces multiple layers in the appraisal process.
+SCT [24, 25] additionally introduces multiple layers in the appraisal process.
 An event is first analysed in a reactive, bodily responsive, type of way, and later analysed with increasingly nuanced cognitive processes.
-The computational model of emotion, EMA [14], is mainly based on the appraisal theory by Lazarus [12].
-EMA [14] aims to simplify the appraisal processes, introduced by the underlying appraisal theories, and models them from a knowledge representation consisting of beliefs, desires, intentions, and (decision-theoretic) plans.
-This is conceptually closer to cognitive agent programming frameworks; however, though these frameworks are suited for programming decision-theoretic plans, they do not always do so.
-This would thus put constraints on the agent programming frameworks for which we want to compute emotions.

 Fig. 2.
-CAAF is build upon CBDTE [20] and CAFs (Cognitive Agent programming Frameworks).
+CAAFis build upon CBDTE [19] and CAFs (Cognitive Agent programming Frameworks).
 With CAAF, we close the gap between CBDTE and CAFs, and provide a fully worked out, computational account of BDTE.